How To Stop Throwing Food Out Of The Fridge: Jamie Oliver’s Tips

 Think about how much and what you will eat this week.
 Don’t forget about scheduled out-of-home dinners.
 So you will not cook a pot of borscht, which you still cannot eat and finish.

 Before going to the store, check the refrigerator and cabinets.
-Make a grocery list based on the menu and stick to it, so you don’t get too much food.
-Check the refrigerator from time to time to find spoiling food in time and have time to cook or freeze it.
+Create and adhere to a grocery list based on the menu, so you don't get too much food.
+Check the refrigerator from time to time to detect spoiling food early enough that you can cook or freeze it

 3. Do not fill the refrigerator with everything